 RFID Whistler Blackcomb Lift Tickets

 Welcome to a new age!
-Whistler Blackcomb introduced the RFID Access Card (an access card containing a RFID chip) last winter to replace paper lift tickets.
-All guests who purchase Whistler Blackcomb lift tickets will receive an RFID Access Card.
+Whistler Blackcomb introduced the RFID Access Card (an access card containing a RFID chip) during the 2015/16 winter season to replace paper lift tickets.
+All guests who purchase Whistler Blackcomb lift tickets from now on will receive an RFID Access Card.
 Your Lift Tickets will then be loaded electronically onto this RFID Access Card.